 Mua Caves was next and for this one, we were quite excited.
 With almost 2000 stairs laying in front of us and the blazing hot sun, we weren’t too eager.
 We’ve learned to always carry sunscreen, water, and an umbrella, without these three things, we wouldn’t have almost made it.
 We were halfway to the top when we realized we actually wanted to be on the other side of the mountain.
 By this time it was too late for us to turn around.
 We didn’t have enough time to go to where we wanted to be.
 We actually didn’t even make it to the top of our side because we ran out of time.
 It was starting to get a bit annoyed.
 The whole day felt rushed and we spent a lot of money on this tour.

 The next and final activity for the day was Trang An.
 This was absolutely breathtaking and had to be one of the most beautiful places we have ever seen.
 Trang An is a spectacular landscape of mountains and limestone caves with wild streams flowing through the caves.
 We started our bop along the Sao Khe River by getting into the bamboo boat with these two lovely Japanese ladies.
 We spend two hours just enjoying our surroundings.
-Passing through many caves that opened up exposing the next most beautiful part of the valley.
+Passing through many caves which opened up exposing the next most beautiful part of the valley.
 We had to admit that this is the best part of the whole day.

 With many islands and stops around we only stopped at skull island.
 This island is famous because it was used for shooting a few scenes of the movie King Kong.
 Walking from one side of the island to the next was really nice.
 Pass through a beautiful jungle and also the set of the movie.
 We waited quite a while for our boat to pick us up from the island.
 Turning it into a fun guessing game as we didn’t think of looking at our boat number… oops!
 After about 15 minutes, the lady from the boat recognized our annoying umbrella.
-Probably because she kept on yelling at us in Vietnamese because she can’t see where she’s going.
+Probably because she kept on yelling at us in Vietnamese because she can’t see where she was going.

 This was an absolutely amazing experience, but if we could redo it, we will pick to stay in Ninh Binh for a few days instead.
 The whole day was just a little bit rushed and we paid quite a lot of money.
 If we ever return to Vietnam we will rather stay in Ninh Binh for 2 or 3 nights.